Operation Panther's Claw

-Operation Panchai Palang, or Panther's Claw, was a British-led military operation of the War in Afghanistan in Helmand Province in southern Afghanistan.
+Operation Panchai Palang, or Panther's Claw, was a coalition military operation of the War in Afghanistan in Helmand Province in southern Afghanistan.
 It aimed to secure various canal and river crossings to establish a permanent International Security Assistance Force (ISAF) presence in the area.
 The commander of the operation declared the first stage a success on 27 July 2009.

 Background

 British forces in Helmand

 Soon after the Taliban insurgency took root in Afghanistan large tracts of Helmand Province came under Taliban control.
 Of all of Afghanistan's provinces, Helmand "has been the most difficult" for coalition forces, according to BBC News foreign correspondent Ian Pannell, and holds the largest Taliban presence.

 British forces deployed to Helmand in 2006, formally assuming responsibility for security in the province from US forces on 1 May 2006.